mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/platform-services/platform-services-catalog/kudo-zookeeper/index.md

 ### Limitations

-The following paramters are viewed as immutable by the operator after an instance has been deployed, any modifications to them will trigger the `not-allowed` plan:
+The following parameters are viewed as immutable by the operator after an instance has been deployed, any modifications to them will trigger the `not-allowed` plan:
 - `DISK_SIZE`
 - `STORAGE_CLASS`

-While modifying the KUDO Zookeeper paramters for `DISK_SIZE` are not permitted, users can resize the associated [pvc](https://kubernetes.io/blog/2018/07/12/resizing-persistent-volumes-using-kubernetes/).
+While modifying the KUDO Zookeeper parameters for `DISK_SIZE` are not permitted, users can resize the associated [pvc](https://kubernetes.io/blog/2018/07/12/resizing-persistent-volumes-using-kubernetes/).
 Switching between persistent & ephemeral storage classes is not supported for `STORAGE_TYPE`.

 ### External Access